Uche-Kazi/Alx_DjangoLearnLab/advanced-api-project/README.md

 Advanced API Project: Book Management API
 This project demonstrates building a RESTful API for managing Authors and Books using Django and Django REST Framework.

-Features Implemented in this Task: Custom Views and Generic Views This section details the API endpoints for the Book model, implemented using Django REST Framework's Generic Views and Mixins, along with permission handling.
+Features Implemented in this Task: Filtering, Searching, and Ordering This section details the enhanced query capabilities added to the Book API endpoints, allowing consumers to efficiently filter, search, and sort book data.

 Views (api/views.py)
-We utilize DRF's generics.ListCreateAPIView and generics.RetrieveUpdateDestroyAPIView for efficient CRUD operations on the Book model.

-BookListCreateView:

-Purpose: Handles listing all Book instances and creating new ones.

-HTTP Methods Handled:

-GET /api/books/: Retrieves a list of all books.

-POST /api/books/: Creates a new book.

-Permissions: permissions.IsAuthenticatedOrReadOnly

-Unauthenticated users: Can perform GET requests (read-only).

-Authenticated users: Can perform GET and POST requests.

-Validation: Data validation (including custom publication_year validation) is handled automatically by the BookSerializer.

-BookDetailView:

-Purpose: Handles retrieving, updating, and deleting a single Book instance by its ID.

-HTTP Methods Handled:

-GET /api/books/<int:pk>/: Retrieves a single book.

-PUT /api/books/<int:pk>/: Fully updates an existing book.

-PATCH /api/books/<int:pk>/: Partially updates an existing book.

-DELETE /api/books/<int:pk>/: Deletes an existing book.

-Permissions: permissions.IsAuthenticatedOrReadOnly

-Unauthenticated users: Can perform GET requests (read-only).

-Authenticated users: Can perform GET, PUT, PATCH, and DELETE requests.

-Validation: Data validation is handled automatically by the BookSerializer.

-URL Patterns (api/urls.py & advanced_api_project/urls.py)
-The following endpoints are configured:

-/api/books/ (Maps to BookListCreateView)

-GET: List all books.

-POST: Create a new book.

-/api/books/<int:pk>/ (Maps to BookDetailView)

-GET: Retrieve a book by ID.

-PUT: Update a book by ID.

-PATCH: Partially update a book by ID.

-DELETE: Delete a book by ID.

-Permissions (Global and View-Specific)
-Global Configuration (settings.py):
-REST_FRAMEWORK is configured to use TokenAuthentication by default for authentication and IsAuthenticatedOrReadOnly as the default permission class.

-REST_FRAMEWORK = {
-    'DEFAULT_AUTHENTICATION_CLASSES': [
-        'rest_framework.authentication.TokenAuthentication',
-        'rest_framework.authentication.SessionAuthentication',
-    ],
-    'DEFAULT_PERMISSION_CLASSES': [
-        'rest_framework.permissions.IsAuthenticatedOrReadOnly',
+The BookListView has been updated to incorporate these functionalities using Django REST Framework's filter backends.

+BookListView Enhancements:

+Filtering: Implemented using django_filters.rest_framework.DjangoFilterBackend.

+Filterable fields: title, author (by ID), publication_year.

+Usage Example:

+Get books by a specific title: GET /api/books/?title=1984

+Get books by a specific author ID: GET /api/books/?author=1

+Get books published in a specific year: GET /api/books/?publication_year=1997

+Searching: Implemented using rest_framework.filters.SearchFilter.

+Searchable fields: title, author__name (searches on the related Author's name).

+Usage Example:

+Search for "Harry Potter" in titles: GET /api/books/?search=Harry%20Potter

+Search for books by author name containing "Stephen": GET /api/books/?search=Stephen

+Ordering: Implemented using rest_framework.filters.OrderingFilter.

+Orderable fields: title, publication_year.

+Usage Example:

+Order by title (ascending): GET /api/books/?ordering=title

+Order by publication year (descending): GET /api/books/?ordering=-publication_year

+Combined Usage: You can combine these parameters.

+Example: Get books by Stephen E. Lucas, ordered by publication year descending:
+GET /api/books/?author=1&ordering=-publication_year

+Global DRF Configuration (advanced_api_project/settings.py) The django_filters app has been added to INSTALLED_APPS to enable the filtering backend.

+INSTALLED_APPS = [
+    # ...
+    'rest_framework',
+    'rest_framework.authtoken',
+    'django_filters', # New addition
+    # ...
 ]
-}

-View-Specific Permissions:
-The permission_classes = [permissions.IsAuthenticatedOrReadOnly] is explicitly applied to BookListCreateView and BookDetailView, overriding any global default if they were different.
-This ensures:

-Anyone can read (view) the book data.

-Only authenticated users can modify (create, update, delete) book data.

 How to Test
-To test these endpoints:
+To test these enhanced API endpoints:

 Ensure server is running: python manage.py runserver

-Obtain an Authentication Token:
-If you are testuser (password testpass123), use: curl -X POST -H "Content-Type: application/json" -d '{"username": "testuser", "password": "testpass123"}' http://127.0.0.1:8000/api-token-auth/
+Obtain an Authentication Token: If you are testuser (password testpass123), use: curl -X POST -H "Content-Type: application/json" -d '{"username": "testuser", "password": "testpass123"}' http://127.0.0.1:8000/api-token-auth/
 (Copy the token from the response).